krishdograa/PhishNet/README.md

 ## **Features**
 - **Email Classification**: Classify emails into "Phishing" or "Not Phishing" based on their content.
-- **Text Preprocessing**: Converts raw email text into a feature vector using TF-IDF (Term Frequency - Inverse Document Frequency).
+- **Text Preprocessing**: The raw email text is converted into a feature vector using TF-IDF (Term Frequency - Inverse Document Frequency).
-- **Model Training**: Train a machine learning model using algorithms like Random Forest, Logistic Regression, etc.
+- **Model Training**: Train a machine learning model using various algorithms such as Random Forest, Logistic Regression, etc.
 - **Prediction**: Predict whether a new email is phishing based on the trained model.

 ---